 Concerns Over Impact Of Central Otago Airport On Christchurch

-This evening, Sustainable Tarras launched a video which covers detailed concerns about the impact of the proposed Central Otago Airport on the people of Christchurch.
+(Tarras, 8th September 2022) Sustainable Tarras has launched a second video which covers detailed concerns about the impact of the proposed Central Otago Airport on the people of Christchurch.
 The new international airport is being proposed by Christchurch Airport, 75% owned by Christchurch City Council.

 As the narrator states in the opening seconds of the video: